m0nq/cloud-people/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list steps you need to take to install packages for local development.

 * npm
   ```sh